Using EAS environment variables

 }

-In this example EXPO_PUBLIC_API_URL is used to dynamically set the API URL for the fetch request.
+In above example, EXPO_PUBLIC_API_URL is used to dynamically set the API URL for the fetch request.

-Do not store sensitive info, such as private keys, in EXPO_PUBLIC_ variables.
-These variables will be visible in plain-text in your compiled application.
+Do not store sensitive information in EXPO_PUBLIC_ variables, such as private keys.
+These variables will be visible in plain-text in your compiled app.

 Other variables, without the EXPO_PUBLIC_ prefix, can be used during app config resolution.
-An example of this is the APP_VARIANT variable used to determine the app name and bundle identifier/package name based on the selected app variant.
+An example of this is the APP_VARIANT variable used to determine the app name and package name or bundle identifier based on the selected app variant.

 app.config.js